Averaged Deep Denoisers for Image Regularization: Experiments

-\underline{\textbf{Experiment 3}}: Next, we compare the denoising performance of $\D_{\ISTAop}$ and $\D_{\ADMMop}$ with BM3D, DnCNN and N-CNN.
-The results are shown in Table \ref{Denoisingtab}.
-Our denoisers are off by $0.9\mbox{-}1.0$ dB from BM3D and by $1.4\mbox{-}1.6$ dB from DnCNN, but they outperform N-CNN at all noise levels.
-Importantly, the reconstruction capability of our denoiser is competitive with best denoisers as shown in Section \ref{Applications}.
-This is not surprising since there is no direct relationship between denoising capacity and final restoration quality of PnP algorithms.
-For example, BM3D has been shown to give better restoration results than DnCNN in some applications \cite{Ryu2019_PnP_trained_conv}, though DnCNN generally has better denoising capabilities than BM3D.
+In Table \ref{Denoisingtab}, we compare the denoising performance of our denoisers with BM3D, DnCNN, and N-CNN on the Set12 dataset (see Fig.~\ref{Inputimages}).
+Our denoisers are off by PSNR of $0.25\mbox{-}1.5$ dB and SSIM of $0.02\mbox{-}0.08$ from the best denoiser DnCNN.
+However, they consistently outperform N-CNN across all noise levels.
+Recall that the purpose of our construction was to guarantee convergence of PnP and RED.
+In pursuit of this, we had to make design choices that resulted in a tradeoff in denoising performance.
+Importantly, we will see that the reconstruction capability of our denoiser is competitive with the above denoisers.
+This is not surprising since there is no concrete relation between the denoising performance and the restoration capacity of a denoiser.
+For instance, it has been previously shown that BM3D can yield superior restoration results compared to DnCNN in specific applications \cite{Ryu2019_PnP_trained_conv}, even though DnCNN generally exhibits better denoising capabilities than BM3D.
+This suggests that the denoising gap is compensated in PnP and RED because the denoiser is applied in every iteration.
+However, this is just an intuitive guess, and we do not have a precise mathematical explanation.